mcaliman/mcaliman.github.io/_posts/en/R/2016-01-10-r-lang-intro-1.md

 > – Richard E. Pattis

 I discovered the R programming language almost by chance and was fascinated by it.
-The first thing to know is that R is more than a programming language, it is also a complete development environment.
+The first thing to know is that R is more than a programming language; it is also a complete development environment.
-Based on the S language, it is used for the management and statistical analysis of data for the production of graphs and is available free of charge under the constraints of the GPL licence.
+Based on the S language, it is used for the management and statistical analysis of data for the production of graphs and is available free of charge under the constraints of the GPL license.

 R is an interactive environment (like Python): commands produce an immediate response.

-Once R has been launched, all instructions are executable from the environment command line, characterised by the `>` prompt.
+Once R has been launched, all instructions are executable from the environment command line, characterized by the `>` prompt.

-the command line is executed by pressing the `Enter` key.
+The command line is executed by pressing the `Enter` key.
 At its simplest, it can be used as a calculator (a calculator that has grown a little too big).

 ```r